 - What is the minimum income requirement to sponsor an immigrant?

 - Minimum income requirement for an active US Soldier in Affidavit of Support form?

 - Responsibilities and obligations of sponsor written in Affidavit of Support?

 In case you’re sponsoring your spouse, or any other relative, to live in the United States permanently, then you must agree to take the legal authority of supporting this person financially.
-When you take this responsibility, you become a legal ‘sponsor’, and you’re required to complete and sign a legally binding document as an evidence of your financial stability.
+When you take this responsibility, you become a legal ‘sponsor’, and you’re required to complete and sign a legally binding document as evidence of your financial stability.
 This document is known as an affidavit of support, or the form I-864.